vpavlenko/vpavlenko/README.md

 # Lectures

-Right now I do lectures [in Tbilisi](https://t.me/f0rthsp4ce), in Russian.
-I record [some of them](https://t.me/keetezh/1055).
+I record [some lectures in Russian](https://t.me/keetezh/1055).
 I'd love to collaborate with designers of educational content – YouTube and TikTok creators – who wish to spread the joy of seeing structure in music.
-I can maybe give classes on the structure of music in your city.
+I can maybe give classes on the structure of music in your city in the UK.

 # Academia